taincoin/taincoin/mq/Readme.md

 	...
 }
 ```
-The payload can be any kind of string, yes even a [10MB one](https://github.com/adjust/redismq/blob/master/test/integration_test.go#L217).
+The payload can be any kind of string, yes even a [10MB one]

 To get messages out of the queue you need a consumer:
 ```go